joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 - Currently only with shortcodes, no widgets yet

-- Filtering and searching the FAQs only work with javascript enabled (but then again, so does most of Wordpress)
+- Filtering and searching the FAQs only work with javascript enabled (but then again, so does most of WordPress)

 - The filter displays all the categories currently, also the categories without faqs, this will be fixed in a future release